shapeshed/jekyll.shapeshed.com/_posts/2010-02-25-using_the_rails_bundle_in_textmate.md

 ---
 layout: post
 title: Using the Rails bundle in TextMate
-excerpt: I've been exploring the Rails bundle in TextMate.
+description: I've been exploring the Rails bundle in TextMate.
 It is really useful but I had a few issues getting it up and running so if it helps anyone else I'm documenting them here.
 categories: [Rails, TextMate]
 ---